-Karen Walker is the president and principal consultant at Oneteam, Inc., a consulting firm that helps senior leaders create internal strategies that support their organizations’ external growth.
+Karen Walker is an executive coach, consultant, speaker and author - focused on helping senior leaders create internal strategies that support their organizations’ external growth.

-Decades ago, Karen helped create the (then) fastest growing company in American history: Compaq Computer.
-After working at Compaq for fourteen years, she left to begin Oneteam.
+Decades ago, Karen helped lead the (then) fastest growing - and fastest to $1 billion in revenue - company in American history: Compaq Computer.
+After working at Compaq for fourteen years, with annual revenues growing to $15 billion, she left to begin her consultancy.

-She now serves as an executive advisor and consultant to CEOs and senior organization leaders to grow their companies — with outcomes including IPOs, acquisitions, market share increases, and dramatic leadership development.
-Karen’s work has enabled sustained growth in a multitude of companies, from startups to Fortune 500 firms, including Aetna and BMC Software.
+She now serves as an executive advisor, coach and consultant to CEOs and senior organization leaders to grow their companies — with outcomes including IPOs, acquisitions, market share increases, and dramatic leadership development.
+Karen’s work has enabled sustained growth in a multitude of companies, including startups, Inc. 500 and Fortune 500 firms

 Karen has a B.S. degree in engineering from Texas A&M University and graduated from the ODHRM program at Columbia University.
 She has served on advisory committees to Rice University and Texas A&M University, and on the executive board of The Alley Theatre.